cfryerdev/redis-vehicles/README.md

 - `_vehicles.json`: The vehicle database we will be searching.
 - `Loader.js`: Hydrates redis with sets based on the vehicle database.

+During this example, we will be using redis and basic set theory principles to search vehicles quickly.

 ## Getting Started